-All police cadets, constables, sergeants, inspectors and chief inspectors can choose to be members of the Police Federation of England and Wales.
+All police cadets, constables, sergeants, inspectors and chief inspectors and members of the special constabulary can choose to be members of the Police Federation of England and Wales.
 Officers are offered this opportunity on joining and must complete a form electing to join.
 This should be explained to new entrants by local Branch Boards.

 Some members may choose to join, but not pay subscriptions.
 However, only those members of the Police Federation who contribute to the voluntary fund can access the wide range of services offered to contributing members.
-The importance and value of these services - including support during complaints, and access to legal advice - to members is reflected by the fact only around 2% of officers choose not to contribute.